openshift/hypershift/docs/content/reference/api.md

 </em>
 </td>
 <td>
-<p>PullSecret references a pull secret to be injected into the container
-runtime of all cluster nodes.
-The secret must have a key named &ldquo;.dockerconfigjson&rdquo; whose value is the pull secret JSON.</p>
+<p>pullSecret is a local reference to a Secret that must have a &ldquo;.dockerconfigjson&rdquo; key whose content must be a valid Openshift pull secret JSON.
+If the reference is set but none of the above requirements are met, the HostedCluster will enter a degraded state.
+TODO(alberto): Signal this in a condition.
+This pull secret will be part of every payload generated by the controllers for any NodePool of the HostedCluster and it will be injected into the container runtime of all NodePools.
+Changing this value will trigger a rollout for all existing NodePools in the cluster.
+Changing the content of the secret inplace will not trigger a rollout and might result in unpredicatble behaviour.
+TODO(alberto): have our own local reference type to include our opinions and avoid transparent changes.</p>
 </td>
 </tr>
 <tr>